flaki/RustFestGlobal2020-CFP/en_us.md

 - We are happy to connect you with mentors early on to help prepare your submission, or you can refer to the Example Submission section below for tips.
 - We are happy to review and advise on how to produce a slide deck.
 - If you need practice giving talks, get in touch, we can hook you up with local groups or set up a stage for you and a bunch of friends in advance, so you can practice in front of a friendly crowd.
 - Again, whatever else you might need, we’re here to help.
-Get in touch: [speakers@rustfest.eu](mailto:speakers@rustfest.eu) (just do NOT use this to submit a proposal).
+Get in touch: [coaching@rustfest.eu](mailto:coaching@rustfest.eu) (just do NOT use this to submit a proposal).

 If you need more encouragement, check out the following site from Tiffany Conroy, [We Are All Awesome](http://weareallaweso.me/) that tries to convince you to speak.
-For guides on the practical parts, see Zach Holmans [speaking.io](http://speaking.io/).
+For guides on the practical parts, see Zach Holman's [speaking.io](http://speaking.io/).

 ## Accessibility